skip to Main Content

 • Be informal, casual, and ready to brainstorm ideas.

-• Show that you understand their interests and needs and express your own.
+• Show that you understand their interests and needs.
+Express your own.

 • Thank them for sharing with you.